Technical Architecture: Vue SEO and Server-Side Rendering Solutions

 Prerendering vs Server-Side Rendering for Vue Applications

 The fundamental distinction between native server compilation and remote middleware processing centers on the allocation of continuous engineering resources and hardware capacity.
-Integrating native Vue SSR forces the primary origin database to absorb the intense computational load generated during aggressive automated crawling events.
+Integrating native Vue SSR forces the primary origin database to absorb the intense compute load generated during aggressive automated crawling events—exactly the crawl budget pressure covered in our crawl-budget guide.
 When a search engine initiates a deep architectural sweep, the backend infrastructure must compile the requested layouts dynamically, instantly draining available processing memory.
 This load often results in degraded application performance for human users attempting to interact with the platform simultaneously.
 Remote proxy execution mathematically isolates the crawler traffic, ensuring that the primary database only processes standard data responses.

 Native Vue SSR on origin server vs Ostr.io prerender cluster offloading execution